-The same reasonable methodology applied in determining the dollar amounts used to determine whether substantially all medical/surgical benefits within a classification are subject to a type of quantitative treatment limitation also is applied in determining the dollar amounts used to determine the predominant level of a type of quantitative treatment limitation applied to medical/surgical benefits within a classification. (§457.496(d)(3)(i)(E))

-The level of each type of quantitative treatment limitation applied by the State to mental health or substance use disorder benefits in any classification is no more restrictive than the predominate level of that type which is applied by the State to medical/surgical benefits within the same classification. (\$457.496(d)(2)(i))

-Guidance: If there is no single level of a type of QTL that exceeds the one-half threshold, the State may combine levels within a type of QTL such that the combined levels are applied to at least half of all medical/surgical benefits within a classification; the predominate level is the least restrictive level of the levels combined to meet the one-half threshold (§457.496(d)(3)(i)(B)(2)).
+The same reasonable methodology applied in determining the dollar amounts used to determine whether substantially all medical/surgical benefits within a classification are subject to a type of quantitative treatment limitation also is applied in determining the dollar amounts used to determine the predominant level of a type of quantitative treatment limitation applied to medical/surgical benefits within a classification. (§457.496(d)(3)(i)(E)) The level of each type of quantitative treatment limitation applied by the State to mental health or substance use disorder benefits in any classification is no more restrictive than the predominate level of that type which is applied by the State to medical/surgical benefits within the same classification. (§457.496(d)(2)(i)) Guidance: If there is no single level of a type of QTL that exceeds the one-half threshold, the State may combine levels within a type of QTL such that the combined levels are applied to at least half of all medical/surgical benefits within a classification; the predominate level is the least restrictive level of the levels combined to meet the one-half threshold (§457.496(d)(3)(i)(B)(2)).
+Non-Quantitative T reatment Limitations health or substance u The State may utilize non-quantitative treatment limitations (NQTLs) for mental se disorder benefits, but the State must ensure that those NQTLs comply with all ity requirements (§§457.496(d)(4); 457.496(d)(5)).
+PAEA If the State imposes any NQTLs, complete this subsection.
+If the State ose NQTLs, please go to Section 6.2.7-MHPAEA. used i are no used i ne State assures that the processes, strategies, evidentiary standards or other factors in the application of any NQTL to mental health or substance use disorder benefits is more stringent than the processes, strategies, evidentiary standards or other factors in the application of NQTLs to medical/surgical benefits within the same fication. exclud locati benef provid ance: Examples of NQTLs include medical management standards to limit or de benefits based on medical necessity, restrictions based on geographic on, provider specialty, or other criteria to limit the scope or duration of its, provider reimbursement rates and provider network design (ex: preferred ders vs. participating providers).
+Additional examples of possible NQTLs are ded in §457.496(d)(4)(ii).

-Non-Quantitative Treatment Limitations

-6.2.6- MHPAEA The State may utilize non-quantitative treatment limitations (NQTLs) for mental health or substance use disorder benefits, but the State must ensure that those NQTLs comply with all the mental health parity requirements (\$ 457.496(d)(4); 457.496(d)(5)).

-6.2.6.1 - MHPAEA If the State imposes any NQTLs, complete this subsection.
-If the State does not impose NQTLs, please go to Section 6.2.7-MHPAEA.

-The State assures that the processes, strategies, evidentiary standards or other factors used in the application of any NQTL to mental health or substance use disorder benefits are no more stringent than the processes, strategies, evidentiary standards or other factors used in the application of NQTLs to medical/surgical benefits within the same classification.

-Guidance: Examples of NQTLs include medical management standards to limit or exclude benefits based on medical necessity, restrictions based on geographic location, provider specialty, or other criteria to limit the scope or duration of benefits, provider reimbursement rates and provider network design (ex: preferred providers vs. participating providers).
-Additional examples of possible NQTLs are provided in §457.496(d)(4)(ii).

-6.2.6.2 - MHPAEA The State or MCE contracting with the State must comply with parity if they provide coverage of medical or surgical benefits furnished by out-of-network providers.
+6.2.6.2 - MHPAEA The State or MCE contracting with the State must comply with parity if